 The problem with prices in capitalism

-The pricing problem inherent in capitalism is best seen in the medical arena.
+The pricing problem inherent in capitalism is best seen in the medical arena in the United States.
 Classic example: the EpiPen once cost $100, and the company that makes it jacked the price up to $600 over the course of several years.
 There was no reason for the price increase except greed, and there was nothing to stop the company from raising prices, so the price rose and rose [ref].

 “According to the Wall Street Journal, lomustine was sold by Bristol-Myers Squib for years under the brand name CeeNU at a price of about $50 a capsule for the highest dose.
 The drugmaker sold lomustine in 2013 to a little-known Miami startup called NextSource, which proceeded to hike lomustine’s price nine times since.
 It now charges about $768 per pill for the medication.” [ref]

 Another example: Martin Shkreli [ref] arbitrarily raised the price of the drug Daraprim from $13.50 per pill to $750.00 per pill for no reason other than to steal money from the patients using this drug.

 Drug prices in the United States are rising across the board under this paradigm.
 There is no mechanism in capitalism to stop medical companies from raising prices, so they do so with abandon, stealing trillions of dollars from the economy for no reason other than greed.